Singapore Contract Law: Features & Structured Dispute Resolution

 Breach and performance

-The contract law in Singapore recognizes performance when both sides comply with the agreement’s requirements.
-When one or both sides fail to fulfill the requirements, the law considers the agreement to be breached.
+The law recognizes performance when both sides comply with the agreement’s requirements.
+When one or both sides fail to fulfill, the law considers the agreement to be breached.
 The offended party can then choose to terminate the contract and turn to the judicial process to punish the side that broke the agreement responsible for the defendant’s breach.

 There didn’t have to be a real breach.
 The legal notion of anticipating repudiation allows the other side to cancel the deal before execution is necessary if it is evident that one of the sides has no plans to carry out the deal.